Johnny "Guitar" Watson: Early career

 He toured and recorded with his friend Larry Williams, as well as Little Richard, Don and Dewey, the Olympics, Johnny Otis and, in the mid-1970s with David Axelrod.
-In 1975 he was a guest performer on two tracks (flambe vocals on the out-choruses of "San Ber'dino" and "Andy") on the Frank Zappa album One Size Fits All.
+In 1975 he was a guest performer on two tracks (flambe vocals on the out-choruses of "San Ber'dino" and "Andy") on the Frank Zappa album, One Size Fits All.
 He also played with Herb Alpert and George Duke.
 But as the popularity of blues declined and the era of soul music dawned in the 1960s, Watson transformed himself from southern blues singer with pompadour into urban soul singer in a pimp hat.
-His new style was emphatic – wearing the gold teeth, broad-brimmed hats, flashy suits, fashionable outsized sunglasses and ostentatious jewelry.
+His new style was emphatic – wearing gold teeth, broad-brimmed hats, flashy suits, fashionable outsized sunglasses and ostentatious jewelry.

 He modified his music accordingly.
-His albums Ain't That a Bitch (included funk blues singles "Superman Lover" and "I Need It") and Real Mother For Ya (1977) fused funk and blues.
-Watson's album Love Jones was released in 1980.
-Reviewing Watson's 1977 album A Real Mother for Ya, Robert Christgau wrote in Christgau's Record Guide: Rock Albums of the Seventies (1981): "Watson has been perfecting his own brand of easy-listening funk for years, and this time he's finally gone into the studio with his guitar Freddie and his drummer Emry and a bunch of electric keyboards and come up with a whole album of good stuff.
+His albums Ain't That a Bitch (included funk blues singles "Superman Lover" and "I Need It") and A Real Mother For Ya (1977) fused funk and blues.
+Reviewing A Real Mother for Ya, Robert Christgau wrote in Christgau's Record Guide: Rock Albums of the Seventies (1981): "Watson has been perfecting his own brand of easy-listening funk for years, and this time he's finally gone into the studio with his guitar Freddie and his drummer Emry and a bunch of electric keyboards and come up with a whole album of good stuff.
 The riff-based tracks go on too long but go down easy and the lyrics have an edge.
 Granted, Watson can't match George Benson's chops, but this is dance music, chops would just get in the way.
-And I prefer his Lou-Rawls-without-pipes to Benson's Stevie-Wonder-ditto."
+And I prefer his Lou-Rawls-without-pipes to Benson's Stevie-Wonder-ditto".
+The title track, "A Real Mother for Ya", released in 1977, was Watson's highest-charting single.

 Later career

-The shooting death of his friend Larry Williams in 1980 and other personal setbacks led to Watson briefly withdrawing from the spotlight in the 1980s.
+Watson's album Love Jones was released in 1980.
+The death of his friend Larry Williams by gunshot in 1980 and other personal setbacks, led to Watson briefly withdrawing from the spotlight in the 1980s.
 "I got caught up with the wrong people doing the wrong things", he was quoted as saying by The New York Times.

 The release of his album Bow Wow in 1994 brought Watson more visibility and chart success than he had ever known.
 The album received a Grammy Award nomination.
 In a 1994 interview with David Ritz for liner notes to The Funk Anthology, Watson was asked if his 1980 song "Telephone Bill" anticipated rap music.
 "Anticipated?"
 Watson replied.
 "I damn well invented it! ...
 And I wasn't the only one.
 Talking rhyming lyrics to a groove is something you'd hear in the clubs everywhere from Macon to Memphis.
 Man, talking has always been the name of the game.
 When I sing, I'm talking in melody.
 When I play, I'm talking with my guitar.
 I may be talking trash, baby, but I'm talking".